Leabhrán Eolais 2011-2012

 Shoes should be navy or black.
 Socks should also be navy or white.

 Uniform for girls consists of blackwatch tartan pinafore, navy cardigan with school crest, white shirt, blackwatch tartan tie and navy school jacket with school crest.
-All of the above are available from Laura’s in St. Patrick’s Woollen Mills in Douglas.
+All of the above are available from Laura’s in Dosco Industrial Estate on the South Douglas Road.

 Shoes should be navy or black.
 Navy or Black boots way be worn to school in cold weather however they are not permitted for formal school occasions.
 Socks or tights should also be navy or white.